 Habitat

 Wild boars in Sri Lanka live in herds in forests, grasslands, and agricultural areas.
-They are mostly found in wet zone forests but also other areas such as dry zones and central hills.
+They are mostly found in wet zone forests but also in other areas such as dry zones and central hills.

 Distribution